 In spite of vocal local opposition, in February 2019 Shell reported on their website that the right-of-way easements had been obtained, permits had been granted, and the planning, engineering, design and construction were progressing.
 The Federal Energy Regulatory Commission (FERC) had, on September 7, 2018, announced that Shell's petition for a declaratory order pertaining to a new interstate pipeline had been granted.
 As reported in a December 20, 2018 press release, the PA DEP approved the Pennsylvania portion of the Falcon pipeline (Allegheny, Beaver, and Washington counties).
-On Match 26, 2019, the imported steel pipe for the Falcon pipeline arrived at the Port of Philadelphia.
+On March 26, 2019, the imported steel pipe for the Falcon pipeline arrived at the Port of Philadelphia.
 The pipe was unloaded onto trucks for shipment to the pipeline sites (K. Randolph, Pennsylvania Business Report).
-On August 23, 2019, the Pittsburgh Business Times reported that construction of the challenging section of the Falcon pipeline under the Ohio River had been completed.
-The Beaver County Times reported on June 25, 2019 that the Falcon pipeline will be buried 4 feet underground (more than the required 3 feet) with a blue marker ribbon 2 feet above the pipeline to warn of its proximity.
+On August 23, 2019, the Pittsburgh Business Times reported that construction of the challenging section of the Falcon pipeline will be buried 4 feet underground (more than the required 3 feet) with a blue marker ribbon 2 feet above the pipeline to warn of its proximity.
 Emergency shut-off valves are being placed every 7.5 miles rather than the required 15 miles.
 The pipeline will be buried 56 feet under the water intake line of the Ambridge Reservoir, more than the 31 feet required by the PA DEP.
-The actual construction of the Falcon pipeline has been sub-contracted to Minnesota Limited LLC which reports in 2019 that the construction is "well underway."
+The actual construction of the Falcon pipeline has been sub-contracted to Minnesota Limited LLC.